-When a number of alternators are running in parallel, the bus-bar voltage can be regulated by regulating the excitation of all the machines.
+Control of bus-bar voltage: When several alternators are running in parallel, the bus-bar voltage can be regulated by regulating the excitation of all the machines.
 Change of excitation of any one machine will only affect the reactive load delivered by the machine.

-When a number of alternators are running in parallel, the bus-bar frequency can be regulated by regulating the power input to all the machines.
+Control of bus-bar frequency: When several alternators are running in parallel, the bus-bar frequency can be regulated by regulating the power input to all the machines.
 An increase of power input to any one machine will merely cause it to take more load at the expense of the other machines with the possibility of damage to itself.